rhuairahrighairidh/Crypto-Data-Collector/README.md

 Dependencies managed with pipenv.

 On Heroku the env `SCRIPT` indicates what script to run.
 All other envs are script specific.
-Use the `worker`
+Use the `worker` process to run on heroku.